-- Do initiate treatment in patients with active liver disease who have alanine aminotransferase levels (ALT) greater than 2.5 times the upper limit of normal (urate lowering therapy [ULN]); if ALT is greater than 3 times the ULN, stop treatment; if ALT is 1.5-3 times the ULN, retest weekly until normal or until it reaches 3 times the ULN and treatment must be discontinued.
+- To initiate treatment in patients with active liver disease who have alanine aminotransferase levels (ALT) greater than 2.5 times the upper limit of normal (urate-lowering therapy [ULN]); if ALT is greater than 3 times the ULN, stop treatment; if ALT is 1.5-3 times the ULN, retest weekly until normal or until it reaches 3 times the ULN and treatment must be discontinued.

 - Not recommended for patients with symptomatic heart failure; may cause or exacerbate congestive heart failure in some patients; monitor patients carefully after initiating therapy; observe for signs and symptoms of heart failure; if signs and symptoms develop, manage heart failure according to current standards of care; consider discontinuing therapy or reducing the dose.

-- New onset or exacerbation of existing swelling (edema) and shortness of breath (dyspnea) reported.
+- New onset or exacerbation of existing swelling (edema) and shortness of breath (dyspnea) were reported.